8 Things to Know about BOI Filing

 7. Be aware of penalties for non-compliance

-Failing to file a BOI report can incur criminal and civil penalties.
+A federal court has temporarily paused enforcement of the CTA, but if the CTA resumes, failing to file a BOI report could incur criminal and civil penalties.
 The criminal penalties can be pretty severe, maxing out at two years’ imprisonment and a fine of $10,000 for willful failure to file.
 Civil penalties can include fees of up to $500 per day of violation (adjusted for inflation).

 That said, there is a potential grace period: according to FinCEN, if you file within 90 days past the due date, you may avoid penalties.
 Ultimately, it’s best to file on time and avoid these issues altogether.
 Proactive compliance can save you from a lot of headaches.